Intervision group

 I invite you to join an intervision group

-Imagine a canvas where every brushstroke represents experience, emotion, and insight.
-Together, they create a unique picture of professional development, where each participant adds their own color and texture.
+Imagine a canvas where every brushstroke represents an experience, an emotion, or an insight.
+Together, they create a unique portrait of professional growth, where each participant adds their own color and texture.

 How does an intervision group work?